Diodorm/SeniorDesign/README.md

 The app will act as a remote controller to the physical keyboard.
 The user will be able to set sounds, quiet-hours, and read statistical data.

+<b>Please follow along this guideline to run the app successfully.</b>

 # Install Guide
 <b>Pre-Requisite</b>
 - Must be a Mac user